Disease Markers

 Metabolomics comprehensively characterizes small polar and lipid metabolites, yielding a snapshot of physiological processes that vary according to the pathological state of cells, tissues, and organs.
 Therefore, the use of metabolomics can help to reveal specific metabolic alterations and potential biomarkers that are associated with disease severity in patients with systemic infections.

-HMT recently caught up with Dr Chan, the lead author of the paper “Metabolic perturbations and cellular stress underpin susceptibility to symptomatic live-attenuated yellow fever infection”, which includes key findings based on HMT’s metabolome analysis, and was published in top biomedical journal Nature Medicine last August.
+HMT caught up with Dr Chan, the lead author of the paper “Metabolic perturbations and cellular stress underpin susceptibility to symptomatic live-attenuated yellow fever infection”, which includes key findings based on HMT’s metabolome analysis and was published in top biomedical journal Nature Medicine last August.
 Dr. Chan’s team focused on the differences in blood profiles of symptomatic and asymptomatic individuals before and after inoculation with live yellow fever viral vaccine.
 Transcriptome analysis and metabolome analysis performed on blood specimens revealed that individuals with endoplasmic reticulum (ER) stress and reduced tricarboxylic acid (TCA) cycle activity have increased susceptibility to symptomatic outcomes after inoculation with the vaccine.

 HMT had the opportunity to ask Dr. Chan via e-mail about examples of metabolome analysis in his research, and the significance and prospects of using metabolomics in infectious diseases research.
 Read his interview HERE